Chew/TARDIS-Docs/docs/faqs.md

 # Troubleshooting/Common Problems {#top}

-Use the sidebar to navigate to the question answered you need.
+Use the sidebar to navigate to the question/answer you need.

 Couldn't solve your problem?
 Ask us on [Discord](https://discord.gg/sfuPVHh) or [GitHub](https://github.com/eccentricdevotion/TARDIS/discussions).